 Solution 9: Check if you have Nvidia Share (Shadowplay) turned on

 Nvidia Shadowplay is a built-in tool for Nvidia GeForce Experience.
-It is a tool capable of capturing your in-game screen to allow user to save instant replay.
-Check if you have Shadowplay instant replay switched on.
-If it’s on it might be the reason your game lags when you have two monitors doing different things at the same time, because it may use up huge amount of GPU resources to capture both screen at large resolutions at the same time.
+It is a tool capable of capturing your in-game screen to allow users to save an instant replay.
+If you have Shadowplay instant replay switched on, it might be the reason your game lags when you have two monitors doing different things at the same time, because it may use up a huge amount of GPU resources to capture both screens at large resolutions at the same time.

 Press ALT+Z keys to bring up Shadowplay and make sure Instant Replay is off (provided you don’t need it).

 Ultimate Solution: Getting another monitor with the same refresh rate

-The most ideal solution is of course to get another 144hz monitor as your second monitor so that the two monitors can sync and work together better in Windows 10 or 11.
-If none of the solutions above work for you, this may be your ultimate solution to the issue.
+If none of the solutions above work for you, the most ideal solution is, of course, to get another monitor that has the same refresh rate (e.g. 144hz) as your primary monitor so that the two monitors can sync and work together better in Windows 10 or 11.